7 Frugal Ways to Make Your House Feel More Homey According to Science

 A place to retreat to, to nurture yourself and your family and provide hospitality to your friends.
 It’s a reflection of your tastes and your personality.

-For these reasons, homemaking isn’t just an outdated pass-time of prettying up your house.
+For these reasons, homemaking isn’t just an outdated pastime of prettying up your house.

-What designers and architects have known for years, science is now confirming – a comfortable and ‘homely’ home affects your mood and mental wellbeing.
+What designers, architects, and real estate agents have known for years, science is now confirming – a comfortable and ‘homely’ home affects your mood and mental well-being.

-By observing people’s hormone levels and brain chemicals, scientists have found that certain design elements within a building can be either beneficial or detrimental to a person’s wellbeing.
-The application was originally for places like hospitals and prisons, but it also applies to your home and your family.
+By observing people’s hormone levels and brain chemicals, scientists have found that certain design elements within a building can be either beneficial or detrimental to a person’s well-being.
+The application was originally for places like hospitals and prisons, but it also applies to homes as well.

 Your home can affect your mood.
 By applying certain design elements, you can improve your mood and increase your happiness.